Conditions for use of the service

 In the following you will find guidelines for using the service api.met.no.
 The service has good capacity and can handle relatively large volumes of requests, but the capacity is not unlimited.
 We encourage all users to respect the guidelines so that the service will be stable.

-If we see that there are situations that threaten the operation of our environment, we would consider blocking out the users / services that give bad high load / traffic patterns.
+If we see that there are situations that threaten the operation of our environment, we would consider blocking out the users/services that give bad high load/traffic patterns.
 If you set up your service in accordance with our policy it will increase the probability that the service is not blocked.
 At high total load of the service we met.no prioritize critical products such as the location forecast and text forecast at the expense of other products such as satellite images, radar images and weather maps.

-Do you need to get a customized delivery of weather data and products, you can see what is offered in ECOMET catalogue on www.ecomet.eu.
+If you need to get a customized delivery of weather data and products, you can see what is offered in ECOMET catalogue on www.ecomet.eu.

 CacheUse the information found in any cache headers, see RFC 2616.
 For example, use If-Modified-Since requests if the Last-Modified header exists.
 Note that the If-Modified-Since header should be identical to the previous Last-Modified, not any random timestamp (and definitely not in the future).